Panther-lair - Pitt advances to ACC quarterfinals with 89-81 win over Georgia Tech

 Pitt advances to ACC quarterfinals with 89-81 win over Georgia Tech

-The win improves Pitt's record to 22-10 on the season, and snapped a brief two-game losing streak to close out the year.
-The Panthers have been near the cut line by most bracketology projections heading into this week and a win on Wednesday should help solidify their NCAA Tournament standing heading into Selection Sunday.
+The win improves Pitt's record to 22-10 on the season, and snapped a brief two-game losing streak to close out the regular season The Panthers have been near the cut line by most bracketology projections heading into this week and the win on Wednesday should help solidify their NCAA Tournament standing heading into Selection Sunday.

 Georgia Tech had the game to within 85-81 with :22 seconds remaining on a Kyle Sturdivant jumper, but Greg Elliott sunk four straight free throws in the closing seconds to set the final score.